ArellanoBrunoc/FleetingViews/docs_old/Hooks_and_guards.md

 # 🔒 Hooks & Guards in FleetingViews (v0.1.8)

-FleetingViews supports **lifecycle hooks** and **navigation guards** to help you manage your views' logic more dynamically and safely.
+FleetingViews supports **lifecycle hooks** and **navigation guards** to help you manage your view's logic more dynamically and safely.

 ---